ksinha49/ai-services-lambda/README.md

 ### 9. Summarization
 - Generate context-aware summaries using retrieved text chunks
-- Merge the summary pages with the original PDF
+- Merge the summary pages with the original file
+- Supports summarization for any file type handled by the IDP pipeline

 ---